Carbon Reduction Plan Guide Summary

 - Provides a competitive edge in procurement and partnerships.

-Implementing a Carbon Reduction Plan
+Implementing Effective Carbon Reduction Plans

 The following steps outline how organisations can build a structured, evidence‑based carbon reduction plan: